marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	How the values shall be pooled into *bins*.
 For example, if you define the bin 10, the data will be pooled in brackets of ten.

 x-line
-	Vertical Line is drawn at this x-value (e.g. to specify a correct or true value)
+	An additional red vertical Line is drawn at this x-value (e.g. to specify a correct or true value)

 count
 	Participants are counted all together or per treatment / role / group.